-1. What kind of compliance management challenges are out there for law firms?
+What kind of compliance challenges are out there for law firms?

-According to Statista, legal services are now going global and are back on a growth trajectory after a period of economic slowdown due to the COVID outbreak.
-There have been more and more “global lawyers” who operate internationally, extending their services to many jurisdictions aside from the one in which they were trained and qualified.
+According to Statista, legal services are now going global.
+There have been more and more “global lawyers” who operate internationally, extending services to many jurisdictions aside from the one in which they were trained and qualified.

 In 2020 alone, ISO published 1,627 new standards on top of their already massive number of 24,130 international standards that regulate all aspects of technology and manufacturing.
 To benefit from globalization, it will take law firms considerable efforts in risk and compliance.

 Life’s digitalization is forcing firms to reassess how they run their businesses.
-If lawyers cannot evolve their services quickly enough with the time, they will be left behind as it is now a point where clients expect them to adapt to the constant change of a digital world.
+If lawyers cannot evolve their services quickly enough with time, they will be left behind as it is now a point where clients expect them to adapt to the constant change of the digital world.

-3. How can law firms tackle these compliance management challenges effectively?
+How can law firms tackle compliance challenges effectively?

 - Outsource the compliance process

-Firms often choose to outsource to save money from having to train and maintain in-house dedicated compliance staff, especially one that can keep pace with the constant regulatory changes.
-This cost-saving can go up to 49% according to Fortunly.
+Firms often outsource to save money from having to train and maintain in-house dedicated compliance staff, especially one that can keep pace with the constant regulatory changes.
+This cost-saving can go up to 27.2% according to NAPEO.

 By transferring risk and compliance functions to a professional service firm, law firms can be assured that the tasks will be handled by skilled and experienced officers who know what they are doing.

-Outsourcing also prevents any disruptions in a firm’s compliance management, as well as any turnover costs that occur by relying on several key staff members who could leave at any time.
+Outsourcing compliance process also prevents any disruptions, as well as any turnover costs that occur by relying on several key staff members who could leave at any time.

-The four most important aspects of maintaining great compliance management for a law firm are education, training, diligence, and technology.
-Understanding these core factors may help firms minimize compliance risks and prevent oversights in today’s fast-paced, globalized, and digitalized environment.
+Understanding the core compliance challenges may help legal firms minimize compliance risks and prevent oversights in today’s fast-paced, globalized, and digitalized environment.

-If you have any concerns or questions regarding compliance management for your law firms, don’t hesitate to get in touch with us via firstname.lastname@example.org or simply chat with our friendly consultant for practical advice.
+If you have any concerns or questions regarding compliance for your law firms, don’t hesitate to contact us via firstname.lastname@example.org or chat with our friendly consultant for practical advice.